alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 |chr11|self-annotation|CDS|23064191|23064322|.|+|0|Parent=OsPSY5|
 |chr11|self-annotation|three_prime_UTR|23064323|23064575|.|+|.|Parent=OsPSY5|

 I formatted this data to fit GFF requirements and saved it as **OsPSY5_Nipponbare.gff** in the "Source" directory.
-I then added this annotation on to the IRGSP-1.0 annotation.
+I then apended this annotation to the end of the IRGSP-1.0 annotation.

 ```{bash}